Gemmins/VPR-Pruning/README.md

 # VPR-Pruning

 Accompanying code for Part III project: "Structured Pruning of Convolutional Neural Networks in the Context of Visual Place Recognition"
+Also note that some of the comments in the code about the high level function are now outdated.
+Might change these one day.

 ## Installation